 Summary Synthesis

-The opening occurence comes in the first war mentioned in Holy Scripture in reference to the pagan tribe of the Horites who live “in mount Seir…by the wilderness.”
-Their lands will ultimately be taken by Esau (the older brother, whose birthright is passed over for his younger twin, Jacob) yet, in the meantime, the wilderness will be dwelt in by Hagar and Ishmael (also an older brother whose inheritance will be passed over for the younger…).
+The opening occurrence comes in the first war mentioned in Holy Scripture in reference to the pagan tribe of the Horites who live “in mount Seir…by the wilderness.”
+Their lands will ultimately be taken by Esau; yet before that the wilderness will come to be the dwelling place of Hagar and Ishmael (also an older brother, like Esau, whose inheritance passed over for the younger…).

 Oppressed (anah) and driven into the wilderness by the very person that had ordered her to “go into” her husband, Hagar, now pregnant, confused, all alone, meets the Angel of the Lord “in the wilderness.”